jcreedcmu/wesleyan/texnotes/category-variables/README.md

 = careful-dualization.ltx

 trying to be more careful about dualization, realizing I needed to maybe have x^op in terms?
+This never got really finished.

+= simply-typed.ltx

+Retreating to the simply-typed version to figure out dualization operations.